Dynamic Settings

 Multi-Client Users (MCU)

-If a user account is MCU enabled, you may use that user accounts API key to call data for any client that the user has permission to access.
+If a user account is MCU enabled, you may use that user accounts API key to call data for any client that the user has permission to access.- Use the parameter

 - If your user is MCU enabled, the